 Skill assessments align the expectations and reality of a role’s requirements.
 By designing a custom, role-specific skills test, you can give applicants practical insight into their working day requirements.

 You can further tailor the skill tests to see how the candidates perform under time constraints, giving them a realistic idea of your workplace’s pace.
 Additionally, you can assess how well candidates perform in a team by leveraging team project tests or pair programming exercises (specific to tech).

 We made the case earlier for the need to minimize human involvement, primarily because it introduces bias into the recruiting process.
 And while eliminating human involvement isn’t an option, leveraging skills assessments reduce human intervention at vital touchpoints.

 So while humans can still design the custom, objective tests, organizations use automated scoring systems to reliably assess applicants.
 You don’t need to rely on subjective grading criteria and can compare applicants on objective metrics alone.

 With a more objective recruitment process, you can improve the candidate experience and the accuracy of your hiring.
 Thanks to the latter, you can confidently make job offers to the best talent.

-Skill assessments simplify the recruitment process through bulk testing and automated grading (provided you’re using a skill-testing platform like WeCP).
+Skill assessments simplify the recruitment and hiring process through bulk technical skills testing and automated grading (provided you’re using a skill-testing platform like WeCP).
 Multiple candidates can take the tests simultaneously, accelerating the hiring process overall and reducing your time to hire.

 With a streamlined, efficient recruiting process, employers can make hiring decisions faster and with more confidence.
 This means you’re not losing applicants to fast-moving competitors anymore.
 Additionally, candidates have a better experience because you can respond to them quickly.